 When is my next appointment?

 This might seem like a silly question!
-But we know that sometimes follow up appointments are not given automatically.
+It isnt!!
+We know that sometimes follow up appointments are not given automatically.
 Do ask confidently when your child will next be seen and if no further appointment is offered, and you have checked the recommended follow up care guidelines (see the Follow up care section in My Kawasaki Journey), ask for the reasons why no further appointment is being scheduled.
 If you feel it will be helpful, download a copy of the current UK guidelines and take these with you – or suggest to your doctor that they take a look at the recommendations.

 What will my next appointment involve?

 Do ask your doctor when your next appointment will be and what that is likely to involve.
 That way you can prepare yourself and your child ahead of time – for questions to ask and for any tests they may need to undergo.
 If you have been advised of the need for tests at your next appointment, please visit our Hospital Tests page for information videos which show what can be expected for some of the key tests used for Kawasaki Disease patients.
 It’s helpful for many parents to make a note of questions and concerns in advance of your appointment too – as you can find the appointment goes by quickly and you may come away without answers to some key points.

 What is – or was – our ‘z-score’?